-When measuring a DUT using a jumper cable or adapter - NOT a direct connection to the RF Out connector - then a QuickCal or O,S,L Cal is recommended.
+When measuring a DUT using a jumper cable or adapter - NOT a direct connection to a test port connector - then a QuickCal or Mechanical Cal is recommended.
+CalReady can also be used to check the integrity of the jumper cable that is attached to the test ports.